 Your account will continue to earn interest on the accumulated account balance and you can retire when you become eligible based on a combination of age and service credit.

-If you change jobs and your new employer is a participating agency with KRS, you will contribute to your existing account and continue to accrue service credit.
+If you change jobs and your new employer is a participating agency with KPPA, you will contribute to your existing account and continue to accrue service credit.